Productivity and GTD

 - What are the values I most deeply defend?

 - What do I believe in?

 Other authors simply recommend you to take a blank sheet and write the first thing that comes to your mind.
 A little sentence.
-You read it again, add something you miss, remove something that does not fully fit.
+You read it again, add something you feel missing, remove what doesn’t fully fit.
 Repeat the process until you feel fully identified with that sentence.
-Do not worry if you do not get the desired result after even 50 attempts.
+Don’t worry if you don’t get the desired result even after 50 attempts.
 Be persistent and keep at it.

 Of course, it goes without saying you should ask yourself these questions without thinking about what others want or expect of you.
 It is about living your life, not what others want you to live.

-Once you are clear about your life purpose, it is much easier to fulfill it and live a more meaningful life.
-Move down to the more detailed “levels of perspective”.
+Once you are clear about your life purpose, it’s much easier to fulfill it and live a more meaningful life.
+Move down to the more detailed levels of perspective.
 Use your life purpose as the guiding force in defining your vision, goals and areas of responsibility so that your projects and daily actions remain consistently focused on what’s most important to you.

 And do not forget to review your life purpose periodically.
 Nothing is permanent, everything changes.